Monza Italy: Ultimate 3-Day Itinerary

 Getting to Monza

-Reaching the charming city of Monza Italy is relatively easy, thanks to its convenient location in the Lombardy region, well-connected transport networks, and proximity to major cities like Milan and Bergamo.
+Reaching the charming city of Monza, Italy, is relatively easy, thanks to its convenient location in the Lombardy region, well-connected transport networks, and proximity to major cities like Milan and Bergamo.

 The nearest airports to Monza are Milan Linate Airport (LIN), located approximately 20 km (12 miles) away, and Milan Malpensa Airport (MXP), situated about 55 km (34 miles) from the city.
+Another option is Orio al Serio International Airport (BGY) in Bergamo, which is around 40 km (25 miles) from Monza Italy.

 Monza Italy